-Most well water doesn’t need much filtration if the screen and pump are well maintained.
+Most well water doesn’t need much filtration if the screen and pump are well maintained (see: the pump horsepower calculator).
 However, there are several ways a well can become contaminated.

 Toxic materials can easily leach into the aquifer and pollute the groundwater near your well, or contaminated water can get into wells that were installed poorly or not properly maintained.